officelearn/azure-docs.sv-se/articles/site-recovery/azure-to-azure-powershell.md

 #Get the resource group that the virtual machine must be created in when failed over.
 $RecoveryRG = Get-AzResourceGroup -Name "a2ademorecoveryrg" -Location "West US 2"

 #Start replication by creating replication protected item.
 Using a GUID for the name of the replication protected item to ensure uniqueness of name.
-$TempASRJob = New-ASRReplicationProtectedItem -AzureToAzure -AzureVmId $VM.Id -Name (New-Guid).Guid -ProtectionContainerMapping $EusToWusPCMapping -AzureToAzureDiskReplicationConfiguration $diskconfigs -RecoveryResourceGroupId $RecoveryRG.ResourceId
+$TempASRJob = New-AzRecoveryServicesAsrReplicationProtectedItem -AzureToAzure -AzureVmId $VM.Id -Name (New-Guid).Guid -ProtectionContainerMapping $EusToWusPCMapping -AzureToAzureDiskReplicationConfiguration $diskconfigs -RecoveryResourceGroupId $RecoveryRG.ResourceId

 #Track Job status to check for completion
 while (($TempASRJob.State -eq "InProgress") -or ($TempASRJob.State -eq "NotStarted")){
         sleep 10;
-        $TempASRJob = Get-ASRJob -Job $TempASRJob
+        $TempASRJob = Get-AzRecoveryServicesAsrJob -Job $TempASRJob }
-}

 #Check if the Job completed successfully.
 The updated job state of a successfully completed job should be "Succeeded"
 Write-Output $TempASRJob.State